mseminatore/bintools/cisc/README.md

-M | reference to memory (code or data as appropriate) M/imm8 | either a memory reference or an immediate byte M/imm16 | either a memory reference or an immediate word P | I/O port number
+M | reference to memory (code or data as appropriate) M/imm8 | either a memory reference or an immediate byte M/imm16 | either a memory reference or an immediate word P | 8-bit I/O port number simm8 | signed 8-bit immediate value

-Below is a complete list of the instructions.
+Below is a complete list of the instruction mnemonics, their operands and their affect on the `CC` flags.

 Instruction | Description | Flags
 ----------- | ----------- | -----